 Some Ways That Stress Can Affect Your Body

 There are many ways that stress can affect the body.
 For example, stress has been shown to exacerbate pain in gastro-oesophageal reflux patients.
-Studies performed in fibromyalgia patients have proven that stress causes an increase in musculoskeletal pain.
+Studies performed in fibromyalgia patients have indicated that stress causes an increase in musculoskeletal pain conditions, like lower back pain.

 Stress can also affect the body in the following ways: